-Subsequent Events - Su bsequent events have been evaluated through [date], which is the date the financial st
+Subsequent Events - Subsequent events have been evaluated through [date], which is the date the financial statements were available to be issued.

 NOTE 2.
 THE CAWD/PBCSD WASTEWATER RECLAMATION PROJECT

 The CAWD/PBCSD Reclamation Project (the Project) is a cooperative effort involving the District, the Carmel Area Wastewater District (CAWD), the Pebble Beach Community Services District (PBCSD), and the Pebble Beach Company (PBCo.).
 This cooperative effort did not create a new or separate legal entity.
 Therefore, the Project is a proprietary (enterprise) fund of the District, the issuer of the Certificates of Participation which financed the Project's first construction project.